precice/config-graph/docs/Nodes.md

 # Nodes

-Our config graph builds a graph based on a precice-config.xml file.
+This project builds a graph based on a precice-config.xml file.
 The nodes in the graph correspond to the specified xml elements and tags.<br>
 The documentation for preCICE's config tags can be read at [preCICE XML reference](https://precice.org/configuration-xml-reference.html)

 > [!NOTE]